How it works

 Xybern above all your AI systems

 Xybern deploys as an infrastructure layer that sits above every AI system in your organisation.
-Internal LLMs, employee copilots, autonomous agents, customer-facing AI, all route through a single enforcement point before any action reaches production.
+Internal LLMs, employee copilots, autonomous agents, customer-facing AI, all route through a single authorisation point before any action reaches production.

-All AI systems [Xybern enforcement layer] Production
+All AI systems [Xybern authorisation layer] Production

 • Single policy set across entire AI estate

-• No AI system operates without enforcement
+• No AI system operates without authorisation

 • Complete cross-system audit trail

-• Jurisdiction-aware enforcement built in
+• Jurisdiction-aware authorisation built in

 Section 09 · Integration